-Course evaluation committee: The course evaluation committee (a subcommittee of the curriculum committee) consists of one GSBS faculty from each program and 2 students.
+Curriculum committee: The curriculum committee consists of one GSBS faculty from each program and 4 students.
 The positions are appointed by the GSBS Dean and serve 3-year terms.
+This committee makes recommendations to the course director if there are serious issues mentioned in the evaluations.
+The committee also compares prior year evaluations to verify that issues have been addressed.